MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-exchange-data.md

 To create the header and line data, you must specify **Source system** and **As of date** values.
 You must also select the level of inventory dimensions that the report should be generated for.

-When inventory related to *Inbound shipment orders* gets received the inventory on-hand gets physically updated based on the status of the `Registered` inventory transactions and when inventory gets shipped via *Outbound shipment orders* the physical inventory on-hand gets reduced base on the `Picked` inventory transactions.
-This physical inventory on-hand representation of the `Registered` and `Picked` items will remain until the related `Shipment receipt` and `Shipment packing slip` journals gets posted as part of the [background finalization processes](wms-only-mode-setup.md#background-processes).
-To include this part of the physical inventory on-hand for the export, make sure to enable the setting *Include Registered and Picked inventory quantities*.
+When inventory related to *inbound shipment orders* is received, the on-hand inventory is physically updated based on the status of the registered inventory transactions and when inventory is shipped via *outbound shipment orders*, the physical on-hand inventory is reduced based on the `Picked` inventory transactions.
+This physical inventory on-hand representation of the registered and picked items will remain until the related *Shipment receipt* and *Shipment packing slip* journals are posted as part of the [background finalization processes](wms-only-mode-setup.md#background-processes).
+To include this part of the physical on-hand inventory in the export, be sure to enable the **Include Registered and Picked inventory quantities** setting.

 The external system will be informed about the available data via the `WHSSourceSystemInventoryOnhandReportBusinessEvent` business event.
 It can read the data via the `WarehouseInventoryOnhandReports` and `WarehouseInventoryOnhandReportLines` data entities.